Tutorial

 6. Microbial biomass relationship with soil moisture

-Now let's make a similar plot using soil moisture instead of soil temperature.
+Now let's make a similar plot looking at soil moisture instead of soil temperature.